lemlac/mulem/docs/reference.md

 ## Abstract Functions

-Adding a parameter before the double colon (`::`) turns in into an **abstract function** which combines the concepts of **inline functions**, **macros**, and **generics**.
+Adding a parameter before the double colon (`::`) turns it into an **abstract function** which combines the concepts of **inline functions**, **macros**, and **generics**.
 Parameters are divided with spaces like in functional programming languages such as Haskell or OCaml.
 The values of parameters can sometimes be inferred based on context.

 Analogous to constant values, you can define an inline function or macro by adding a parameter before the double colons and writing an expression after it.
 Like constants, they don't output a value in memory when compiled, useful for collecting repeated code.
 Unlike constant functions, they cannot be passed to another function.
 They are only for inserting an expression.
-Each parameter is a variable within the expression, so you don't need to wrap them in parantheses `()` like with C macros.
+Each parameter is a variable within the expression, so you don't need to wrap them in parentheses `()` like with C macros.

 ```mu
 MAX a b :: if a > b then a else b